Microsoft/azure-docs.pt-pt/articles/media-services/previous/media-services-inserting-ads-on-client-side.md

             }
 ```

-### <a name="scheduling-ads-with-vast"></a>Agendando anúncios com vasto
+### <a name="scheduling-ads-with-vast"></a>Anúncios de agendamento com VAST
-O exemplo a seguir mostra como agendar um anúncio vasto de associação tardia.
+A amostra seguinte mostra como agendar um anúncio DE ligação tardia VAST.

 ```csharp